Votes: 0Posted On: Apr 07, 2017 09:53:31

-Distributed Denial of Service attacks (DDoS) on the Internet are rapidly on the rise.
+Distributed Denial of Service attacks (DDoS) on the Internet is rapidly on the rise.
 Service providers are always under pressure to Monitor, prevent, and mitigate DDoS attacks directed toward their customers.
-Attacks that are seen every day on the Internet include direct attacks, remote controlled attacks, reflective attacks, worms, and viruses.
-Specific attacks directed at a service provider’s infrastructure can be very damaging and cause wide spread outages.
+Attacks that are seen every day on the Internet include direct attacks, remote-controlled attacks, reflective attacks, worms, and viruses.
+Specific attacks directed at a service provider’s infrastructure can be very damaging and cause widespread outages.

 Ping of Death

 If you are a service provider Monitoring the network is highly important especially when there is an attack.
 Identifying the attack type and entry points are main objectives of a network admin during those critical hours.
 However, the most important question immediately follows after you notice an attack "How will you stop the attack?".

 If you have a good service provider, they should have security architecture with good mitigation techniques.
 Some are discussed below.

 Rate limiting is an important tool that can help you mitigate the attack especially when all the traffic to a site cannot be blocked.
 Remote triggered rate limiting is another possibility and available on a limited number of Cisco platforms.

 Detailed packet information that can be fed into BGP that allows filtering of complex DDoS attacks.
 The attack ACLs could be defined in alignment with a traffic monitor, sinkhole or IDS that would be distributed to the enter the perimeter routers and the attack dropped at the provider’s edge.
 Making the legitimate traffic pass without interruption.

 The ACLs can be centrally managed at the BGP injection router.
 Software and possibly hardware upgrades would be required to implement this feature from the router vendors.